 The UPMC Western Maryland Diabetes Prevention Program (DPP) is a year-long program for people who have been diagnosed with prediabetes or who are at high risk for developing Type 2 diabetes.

 Participants will work with a trained lifestyle coach to learn the skills needed to make lasting changes, such as eating healthier, losing weight, reducing stress, and increasing physical activity.

 Participants meet for one year – weekly for the first six months, then once a month for the second six months.
-The program is available in-person, virtual, online, and a combination to fit your schedule.

 Who Can Qualify?

 To qualify for the program, participants must:

 - Be 18 years of age; and